atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 .
 9
 .
 A. ..■•** ^ ' i
 '■ ..'r '>. ■ '
-“rying me; you can be Such a liber
+rying me; you can be Such a liber
 • •>; * - e ■ ■,
 **, tine as to atteimpt to ruin me.
 Is
 ■. i i, ■ J - ' %
-“this a generous, way of ailing, Mr.
+this a generous, way of ailing, Mr.
 Selby?" '
 • ^ ' \ ft,
-“My dear creature, " Said Selby, Sitting down by her, and presting her t hand, “indeed you wrong me.
-I meant “only to seize one tender kiss.
-Who “could Support the Sight of So many “tempting beauties, without endeayour “ing CO avail himsels of his Situation, “and to Snatch a few innocent endearments?", ''nip'’ ■ "
+My dear creature, " Said Selby, Sitting down by her, and presting her t hand, indeed you wrong me.
+I meant only to seize one tender kiss.
+Who could Support the Sight of So many tempting beauties, without endeayour ing CO avail himsels of his Situation, and to Snatch a few innocent endearments?", ''nip'’ ■ "
 . •
 s *
 _ ft
 '/
-“Aye" — replied she— — on him — looking on him with a languishing air; “I thought how it would be; I “know 1 shall never be Safe, if I do “not put it out of your power to injure “me."
+Aye" — replied she— — on him — looking on him with a languishing air; I thought how it would be; I know 1 shall never be Safe, if I do not put it out of your power to injure me."
 0
 B 5 « Well
 \